Sexual violence is any type of unwanted sexual contact, ranging from sexist attitudes and actions to rape and murder.

 Oppression in all of its forms is among the root causes of sexual violence.
 Sexual violence is preventable through collaborations of community members at multiple levels of society—in our homes, neighborhoods, schools, faith settings, workplaces, and other settings.
 We all play a role in preventing sexual violence and establishing norms of respect, safety, equality, and helping others.

 Sexual violence does not occur in isolation.
 Victims of sexual violence are affected by many forms of oppression, including racism, sexism, classism, heterosexism, ageism, ableism and others.
 These forms of oppression often compound the effects of sexual victimization, exacerbating the trauma and isolation victims and survivors experience.
-People of color; people living in poverty; lesbian, gay, bisexual and transgendered people; elders; people with disabilities and other diverse persons are affected by sexual violence in unique and devastating ways.
+People of color; people living in poverty; lesbian, gay, bisexual and transgender people; elders; people with disabilities and other diverse persons are affected by sexual violence in unique and devastating ways.

 Oppression is both a cause and effect of sexual violence.